xolvio/pojo-observer/README.md

 ## How about nested objects, arrays, and arrays of objects?
 They work :)

-Check out the `useObserver.spec.tsx` file for details of the cases we've thought of.
-Can't promise that every single edge case is there, so please report any issues and we'll work on them.
+Check out the [`useObserver.spec.tsx`](./blob/master/src/useObserver.spec.tsx) file for the cases we've thought of.
+Please report any issues you find as a test if possible and we'll work on it.

 ## How is this different to [Redux](https://redux.js.org), [Flux](https://facebook.github.io/flux) and [MobX](https://mobx.js.org)
 This library and all the ones mentioned above are ultimately implementations of the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 (Redux is more of a state management library but it also has an observer when using the Connect method).